Skip to content

 Keep Making History

-The pandemic won’t stop Cranford and it won’t stop the Hotel!
-While there have been challenges regarding capacity, the township moves into 2021 not only honoring the 150th anniversary of Cranford, but honoring local businesses that refuse to bow down to this pandemic.
-Everyone at the Cranford Hotel is doing everything they can to keep the bar and restaurant open.
-Whether it’s curbside pickup, limited capacity dining, or something else, count on the Hotel to be around.
+The pandemic won’t stop Cranford, and it won’t stop the Hotel!
+While there have been challenges regarding capacity, the township moves into 2021 not only honoring Cranford’s 150th anniversary but also local businesses that refuse to bow down to this pandemic.
+Everyone at the Cranford Hotel does everything possible to keep the bar and restaurant open.
+Count on the Hotel to be around whether it’s curbside pickup, limited-capacity dining, or something else.

-How can you write a piece without diggin in.
+How can you write a piece without digging in?
 The burger has long been a favorite at the Hotel.
 Whether you’re upstairs or downstairs, it’s comfort food at its best.
-For over 40 years, the taylor ham and that awesome cheddar spread on a toasted kaiser roll was one of my all time favorites there.
+For over 40 years, the Taylor ham and that awesome cheddar spread on a toasted Kaiser roll was one of my all-time favorites there.

 • Cellar Main Room – capacity of 24 seated guests, 4 round tables